yrutschle/conf2struct/README.md

   Undefined strings will point to NULL, and optional settings receive an additional `<id>_is_present` boolean in the final struct.
+- `var` is a boolean to set if the variable can be modified during runtime (i.e. it won't be declared `const`).

 Groups
 ------